phish108/node-jose-tools/README.md

 > jose newkey -t oct -s 256 -U -j mykeystore.jwks
 ```

-Tipp: the -q flag silences the command and it will not promt any other output
+Tipp: the -q flag silences the command and it will not prompt any other output
 than error messages

 ### Create multiple keys